-This Bloody Halloween cupcake is moist, fluffy and tastes just amazing!
-Beside its fun design with the edible glass and fake blood, it has a super delicious strawberry cheesecake flavour due to the cream cheese frosting and strawberry sauce added as decoration.
-Try it, you won´t regret it!
+Bloody Halloween cupcakes are the ultimate scary and fun Halloween party dessert that are moist, fluffy, and also taste just amazing!
+Besides their fun design with the edible broken glass and fake blood, they have a super delicious strawberry cheesecake flavor due to the cream cheese frosting and strawberry sauce added as decoration.

 - Butter: Use always unsalted as you want to be in control of the quantity of the salt.
 I am using 82% fat content butter in all my recipes.
-In this recipe butter needs to be at room temperature which technically means soft enough to be able to cream but not too soft or runny so avoid last minute microwaving
+In this broken glass cupcakes recipe, the butter needs to be at room temperature which technically means soft enough to be able to cream but not too soft or runny so avoid last-minute microwaving

-- Granulated Sugar: Standard, all purpose granulated or white sugar is perfectly fine in this recipe, nothing fancy.
-If you want to learn about the different types of sugar and how to use them in baking, please read my article in here
+- Granulated Sugar: Standard, all-purpose granulated or white sugar is perfectly fine in this recipe, nothing fancy.
+If you want to learn about the different types of sugar and how to use them in baking, please read my article here

 - Egg: Room temperature as always

-- Flour: All purpose flour or pastry flour makes the best cupcakes.
-They are so called “soft flour” which are low on protein resulting in delicate, tender texture.
+- Flour: All-purpose flour or pastry flour makes the bloody glass cupcakes.
+They are so-called “soft flour” which is low on protein resulting in a delicate, tender texture.
 It is always a good idea to sift your flour as it tends to form lumps.
-If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my article in here

-- Salt: An essential ingredient in most of the dessert recipes.
-Balances flavour and enhances other ingredients
+- Salt: An essential ingredient in most dessert recipes.
+Balances flavor and enhances other ingredients

 - Baking powder: Has two functions: increase the volume and lighten the texture